mythcoders/sign-junkie/README.md

-# Apollo
+# Sign Junkie Workshop

-Apollo is an open-source business management system that is designed to be customizable for your business needs.
+Sign Junkie Workshop is a website for Sign Junkie in Thornville, OH.

 ## Software stack